ffapb/ffa-gdr-public/README.md

 # ffa-gdr-public
-This FFA's first public Git data repository
+This is FFA's first public Git data repository